-- (ii) Disposal of individual real estate with amount exceeding the lower of NT\$100 million or 20% of the capital stock: None. - (iii) Related-party transactions for purchases and sales with amounts exceeding the lower of NT\$100 million or 20% of the capital stock: None. - (iv) Receivables from related parties with amounts exceeding the lower of NT\$100 million or 20% of the capital stock: None. - (v) Trading in derivative instruments: None. - (b) Information on investees:None. - (c) Information on investment in mainland China:None. - (d) Major shareholders:
+- (i) Acquisition of individual real estate with amount exceeding the lower of NT\$100 million or 20% of the capital stock: None. - (ii) Disposal of individual real estate with amount exceeding the lower of NT\$100 million or 20% of the capital stock: None. - (iii) Related-party transactions for purchases and sales with amount exceeding the lower of NT\$100 million or 20% of the capital stock: None. - (iv) Receivables from related parties with amount exceeding the lower of NT\$100 million or 20% of the capital stock: None. - (v) Trading in derivative instruments: None. - (b) Information on investees: None. - (c) Information on investment in mainland China: None. - (d) Major shareholders: